-Here are some of my favorite products and services that I’ve personally been using as an American expat living in France and would love to recommend for your move abroad or while traveling!
+Here are some of my favorite products and services that I’ve personally used as an American expat living in France and would love to recommend for your move abroad or while traveling!

 Electronic Luggage Scale—I always get the maximum benefit out of my suitcases without ever being overweight and having to pay extra at the airport.
 This luggage scale from Etekcity has been so trustworthy!

-Portable Charger—This is a great charger from Anker.
+Portable Charger—I’ve been using a great charger from Anker for a few years now.
 I love it because you can charge multiple devices at the same time.
 Powerful and long-lasting, it is a bit heavy, but its slim design makes it easy to carry around.

-ConvertKit—Are you a blogger?
+Email Marketing—Are you a blogger?
 Send newsletters, create landing pages, and sell digital products with this email marketing tool.
-ConvertKit has a free account for up to 1,000 subscribers or if you want to play around with some of the more powerful tools, you can get a 14-day trial of the Creator Plan.
+ConvertKit has a free account for up to 1,000 subscribers.
+If you want to play around with some of the more powerful tools, you can get a 14-day trial of the Creator Plan.
 (This is the plan level that I currently use.)

 Grammar Assistance—Grammarly is a useful tool for checking grammar and spelling errors no matter where you are writing.
 You can use it in on your desktop offline or on the internet.
 It also gives suggestions to more effectively communicate style and tone.